mxagar/azure_guide/README.md

 # Delete a resource group and all its contents
 az group delete --name rg-newrg

+# Get access token (but which token?)
+az account get-access-token
 ```

 ## Extra: Azure Cloud Shell